Were you receiving weird boot errors and being unable to boot into Windows? Here are some ways you can fix MBR errors in Windows 10 & 11 OS.

-You may not face boot errors that often but it is very common than you think.
+You may not face boot errors that often, but it is prevalent than you think.
 There may be any number of reasons for Master Boot Record or MBR errors in Windows.
-In case of any boot error, you simply cannot boot into Windows and you are essentially locked out of your system until you can fix the error.
+In case of any boot error, you cannot boot into Windows, and you are essentially locked out of your system until you can fix the error.

 - Reasons for Boot Errors in Windows

 - Access Command Prompt from Windows Recovery Environment

 - Fix MBR Errors in Windows 10